wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :class: note
 'Redundancy' in the context of a database refers to identical data that is present more than once.
 Typically, _metadata_ is not taken into account when determining redundancy.
 Example: two different labs have determined the DNA sequence of a bacterial gene involved in some disease.
 The metadata will be different, but the sequence data will be identical, so these two database records are redundant.

 NCBI hosts several databases that are classified as 'non-redundant', for example [RefSeq non-redundant proteins](https://www.ncbi.nlm.nih.gov/refseq/about/nonredundantproteins/).
-Here, redundancy is defined so that a 'Non-redundant protein record always represents one exact sequence that has been observed once or many times in different strains or species'.
+Here, redundancy is defined so that a 'non-redundant protein record always represents one exact sequence that has been observed once or many times in different strains or species'.
 :::

 Genbank is part of the [INSDC](https://www.insdc.org/) (International Nucleotide Sequence Database Collaboration).
-The other two member databases are [ENA](https://www.ebi.ac.uk/ena/browser/home) (European Nucleotide ARchive) and [DDBJ](https://www.ddbj.nig.ac.jp/index-e.html) (DNA Data Bank of Japan).
+The other two member databases are [ENA](https://www.ebi.ac.uk/ena/browser/home) (European Nucleotide Archive) and [DDBJ](https://www.ddbj.nig.ac.jp/index-e.html) (DNA Data Bank of Japan).
 The data submitted to either database is exchanged daily, so all databases contain essentially the same information.

 The **GenBank file format** is also a popular format to represent genes or genomes.